 Not to mention, the club face angle and club path are essential elements in a solid golf swing.
 The new ball flight laws tell us that face angle dictates where the ball starts and club path dictates the curve.
 So if your grip is off, it can make it very difficult to hit a certain type of golf shot.

 Needless to say, the grip plays a significant role in your club face and club path.
 If the club is manipulated into an open (aiming right) or shut (aiming left) position because of grip, then it will be extremely difficult for a player to consistently square the clubface at impact and produce a solid and accurate shot.
 By placing your hands on the club incorrectly can also make a negative impact on the relative path (or direction) the club moves through the impact zone.

 Creating a consistently solid golf grip is the starting point for building a great all-around golf game.
-A well placed grip will let you hit it longer, more accurate, and also help tremendously with your short game.
-More on the effect of your grip with short game coming up as well.
+A well placed grip will let you hit it longer, more accurately, and also help tremendously with your short game.

 Different Styles of Golf Grips

-You can grip the clubs a lot of different ways but overall, there are three basic styles of grips used by 99 percent of golfers.
+Here are three basic styles of grips used by most golfers.

 Vardon Overlap Golf Grip

 Known as the overlapping, overlap, or Vardon, this is the most popular grip and used often by low-handicap or professional players.
 This was named after the famous golfer Harry Vardon who championed this grip in the late 1800’s.

 If you are a right handed golfer, the overlap grip places your right pinkie on top of the left index finger.
 The ring finger on the right hand also touches the outside of the left index finger as well.